 - Robin Hood’s Bay – The Old School House

 - Fylingthorpe – YHA Boggle Hole

 Camping on the Coast to Coast Route

-Camping on the Coast to Coast trail provides a more authentic (as well as budget-friendly!) trekking experience.
+Camping on the Coast to Coast trail provides a more authentic (as well as budget-friendly) trekking experience.
 In Northern England, wild camping is not permitted.
-However, in a couple of places along the route, one can pitch his or her tent in a low-profile manner.
+However, in a few places along the route, you can pitch your tent in a low-profile manner.
 This is particularly true for the Lakes District section of the trail.

-The Budget for the Coast to Coast Walk
+What Budget for the Coast to Coast Walk?

 The United Kingdom is expensive – there’s no doubt about that.
 Those intending to use baggage transfer services and planning to eat and drink in pubs and restaurants, as well as sleep in plush hotels and B&Bs, could easily spend a fortune on their Coast to Coast journey.